clearpath-docs/ROS-Sphinx-Tutorials/doc/Creating publisher.rst

 	ros::init(argc, argv, "random_husky_commands");
 	ros::NodeHandle nh;

-The first line, ros:/:init,  is used to initialize the ROS node, and name it "random_husky_commands", while ros:NodeHandle starts the node.
+The first line, ros::init,  is used to initialize the ROS node, and name it "random_husky_commands", while ros:NodeHandle starts the node.

 .. code-block:: c